 Just as was the case with Pinterest story pins, users can publish up to 20 pages of video content.

 Idea pins come with additional features & tools that weren’t available in story pins such as the ability to add a voice over and a music library.

-Much like TikTok, idea pins downloaded from Pinterest will soon have a Pinterest watermark that also shows the creators username.
+Much like TikTok, idea pins downloaded from Pinterest now have a Pinterest watermark that also shows the creators username.

 Many elements and unique features of what made up story pins have been replicated on idea pins.